Best Windshield Tint in Jonesboro AR. Legal Options That Reduce Heat

 Traditional 5-Inch Sun Strips: Glare Protection for Hwy 49 & 63 Commutes

-A darker, non-reflective 5-inch strip at the top of the windshield remains a practical solution for low-angle sun exposure.
+A darker, non reflective 5 inch sun strip across the top of the windshield remains a practical option for reducing low angle sun glare.

-Morning and evening glare along Hwy 49 and Hwy 63 can reduce contrast and increase eye strain.
+Morning and evening glare along Hwy 49 and Hwy 63 can reduce visibility and increase eye strain during daily commutes.

-A properly measured eyebrow, installed within the AS-1 line Arkansas permits, improves comfort without affecting the primary field of vision.
+When installed correctly within the AS 1 line allowed under Arkansas windshield tint laws, a sun strip improves comfort without affecting the driver’s primary field of vision.

 FAQs